© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Caer Penrhos is a scheduled monument protected by Cadw under reference CD094.
 View the official record →

-Caer Penrhos is a prehistoric hillfort located in Ceredigion, Wales, designated as a Scheduled Ancient Monument under the reference CD094.
+Caer Penrhos is a prehistoric hillfort situated in Ceredigion, Wales, occupying a commanding position in the local landscape.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD094.

 Caer Penrhos dates from the prehistoric period, and is classified as a hillfort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Caer Penrhos is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD094.